Skip to main content

 If you encounter issues with the tunneling, here are some common problems and solutions:

-• Confirm the server is reachable and the public key is authorized
+• Confirm the Tunneling Server is reachable and the public key is authorized

 • Confirm the value string matches username@host

-• Ensure the controller is connected to the OCPP Backend
+• Ensure the Charge Controller is connected to the OCPP Backend

 • Check controller logs for execution messages